UI-FASILKOM-OS/osp4diss/MoreGNULinux.md

 ```

-* Having problem with "CUT and PASTE" in vi?
+* Having problem with "COPY and PASTE" in vi?
   *Add "syntax off" to your ".vimrc" file!

 <br>